 For the past several months, there’s been a sharp shift toward remote working and also a noticeable surge in online traffic as a direct result of the global pandemic.
 This change has made it mission-critical for companies to implement APM, observability, and more automation in managing software, infrastructure, network, logs, and user experience.
 Furthermore, there’s been a rush towards cloud, microservices, or serverless solutions.

 In many cases, organizations are spread across traditional infrastructure and software solutions while making the transition to cloud computing and monitoring.
 This diversification means that in the future APM and observability leaders will have to focus on a consolidated approach in their service offerings.
-As well as ensuring that pricing will not only be all-inclusive but also, on the other hand, offer organizations a buffet-style selection of monitoring services and features.
+As well as ensuring that pricing will not only be all-inclusive but also offer a buffet-style selection of observability services and capabilities.

-The stand-out companies and visionaries of the future will be those able to offer the best balance of advanced technologies and unified solutions, that are flexible and of excellent value.
+Stand-out and visionary companies of the future will be those able to offer the best balance of advanced observability technologies, featuring unified solutions, that are both flexible and of excellent value.
 Organizations looking to be more proactive and predictive in preventing issues and improving the digital experience for customers and employees, even during unexpected periods of increased demand, will do well to examine the above companies.